promised-ai/redpoll-website/content/blog/gamma.md

 forming an ellipse.
 These ellipses can be parametrized by characteristics such as _distance from the center of the camera_ (`fDist`), length (`fLength`) and width (`fWidth`) of the ellipse's axes, and angle of its long axis (`fAlpha`).
-There are also metrics with respect to how bright the pixels are (`fSize`) and how concentrated that brightness is (`fConc`).
+There are also metrics representing how bright the pixels are (`fSize`) and how concentrated that brightness is (`fConc`).
 You can find the dataset and the full definition of the features at the
 [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/MAGIC+Gamma+Telescope)